 With rising concern about the environment, every activity is now being conducted in a green manner, including fishing.
 Some methods of fishing are dangerous and harmful to fishes, leading to unnecessary deaths.
 Sustainable fishing methods help to preserve fish species for future generations, or else we would be handing them a legacy of a world which has very few fish species left.
-If you are a passionate angler, here are some sustainable fishing tips you can follow:
+If you are a passionate angler, here are some tips for fishing sustainably that you can follow:

 Fishing boats use a lot of fuel which emits greenhouse gases too.
 New engines are available in the market which burns much less fuel.
 Green technology has allowed fishing boats to be much friendlier than before, which you can use when you go out fishing.